Generic instructions here: https://knowledge.figshare.com/articles/item/how-to-edit-or-delete-my-data

-changes to most of the metadata fields or to any file(s) in the dataset will trigger a new version (see below).
+changes to some of the metadata fields or to any file(s) in the dataset will trigger a new version (see below).

-- To replace or change a file, you will need to first delete the file, and then upload a new one.
+To replace a file, you will need to first delete the file, and then upload a new one.

-- Drag and drop the replacement file into the editing window.
+- Drag and drop the replacement file into the lower half of the editing window.

 only unpublished items may be completely deleted (both metadata and files)